abikesa/template/kitabo/ensi/act1/chapter3.md

 - Dionysian: stories: arcs (n) x values: honor-duty (p) design matrix

 ## 5, 6
-- Algorithm defining relative importance of values in relation to out fate and destiny
+- Algorithm defining relative importance of values in relation to our fate and `destiny`
-- Binary: you either belong to this or that archetype, hero, villain, coward, enabler
+- Binary: you either belong to this or that archetype; hero-villain, coward-enabler, etc

               1. Failure
                         \
              2. Duty -> 4.
-Destiny:Turning-Points;Collective -> 5.
+Outcome:Turning-Points;Collective -> 5.
 Weights -> 6.
 Archetypes
                         /
                         3. Landscape